 Dueto the high cost involved in the research &development of biosensors, the overall cost of the technology increases.
 R&D expenditure of biosensors can range as high as USD 40-50 million.
 Due to this, only larger companies invest in their development.
 The high cost of biosensors has slackened its commercialization.
 Healthcare is one of the leading sectors where biosensors are used, as the high cost has limited its application in other sectors such as food, industrial process, agriculture, and environment.

 In addition, introducing technically advanced biosensors take a significant amount of time.
 It can take up to five years for a company to get approval and commercialize biosensors.
-Other factors such as the quality and reliability of biosensors have led to low acceptance, thereby restraining the biosensors market growth.
+Other factors such as the quality and reliability of biosensors have led to low acceptance, thereby restraining the biosensors industry growth.

 Value Chain Analysis

-The biosensors market is growing steadily due to the rising number of players coming forward with new and better products.
+The biosensors industry is growing steadily due to the rising number of players coming forward with new and better products.
 The value chain analysis of the biosensors market comprises four major components starting with the R&D and designing, followed by manufacturing the products, distribution & sales, and post-sales services.

 R&D start with conceptualizing, followed by design, then development, and lastly testing.
 The R&D segment comprises 25-30% of the value chain.
 After the product designs are final, the manufacturing starts.
 Manufacturing consists of 45-50% of the value chain.
 Then comes distribution and sales, which are essential for any industry.
 Here, awareness about the products is spread across the biosensors market to attract interested customers for the product.
 It consists of 10-15% of the value chain.
 Lastly comes thepost-sales services.The post-marketing monitoring stage begins with a periodic safety update report of the product, which is to be submitted to the FDA after the device comes into the biosensors market and accounts for around 5% of the value chain.